sambatriste/netty-wiki-translation/Adopters.md

 This page lists the organizations who adopted Netty in their projects or products.
 Make sure to sort the list alphabetically and keep the list up-to-date.

 * [Airbnb](http://www.airbnb.com/)
-  * [Plog](https://github.com/airbnb/plog) -Fire-and-forget UDP logging service with custom Netty pipelines & extensive monitoring
+  * [Plog](https://github.com/airbnb/plog) - Fire-and-forget UDP logging service with custom Netty pipelines & extensive monitoring
 * [Avast Software](http://www.avast.com/)
   * Distributes their anti-virus updates to more than 100M users using Netty.
   * [Optimizing your cloud for millions of connections](http://s3-eu-west-1.amazonaws.com/presentations2012/14_presentation.pdf) (slides)